pegwymonie/okra/public/Aspects.md

 * a street thug who just likes to pick fights

 ## Soul
 The aspect of Soul is a measure of inner strength and attunement to the universe at large.
+This might mean that a person is devoted to a certain faith or simply has an excellent

 * a pious divine healer channeling the grace of their god
 * a righteous paladin wielding the fury of their god to smite their enemies